 If you do not know if your current health insurance plan meets these requirements, contact your plan administrator to get accurate information before submitting a waiver form.

 Each Spring, students currently enrolled at Calvin College for 6 or more credit hours must submit information about their current health insurance coverage.
 This is your chance to enroll in or waive out of the United HealthCare Student Plan for the next school year.
 If you choose to waive out of the plan, you must be prepared to answer questions about your current health insurance coverage.
+Failure to submit a signed waiver may result in a registration hold and automatic enrollment in the college-sponsored plan.

 While we recognize that Canadian students have provincially-subsidized health care administered by their own government, the college feels strongly that the Canadian provincial plans offer only limited coverage for health care received in the United States.
 We therefore require Canadian students to carry supplemental insurance in order to waive out of enrollment in the Student Health Insurance Plan (United HealthCare Student Plan).